emqx/emqx-docs/en_US/rule/rule-engine.md

     SELECT * FROM "t/1", "t/2".
     ```
 - You can use the `"." `Symbol to nest select payloads
+- If possible, don't create alias for payload, as this would cause performance degradations.
+  i.e. Do not use `SELECT payload as p`
 :::

 #### Examples of FOREACH-DO-INCASE